cometowardsthelight/cometowardsthelight/README.md

         OpenVPN-as
         Keycloak

 I did the above after work during nights over the course of a week.
+Is nice to have domain serving a secured www record / website.
 I would like to get OpenVPN SAML Auth working, that's my current after work project.

 I then became abundantly clear to me that I need to formalize my learning and adhere to a higher standard, coasting and relying on a companion(co-pilot) is going to create a certain type of sysadmin.
 Out of respect for those before me I think I should invest time in vendor specific training.